-Objective: Step 5 of the planning and implementation process for EbA solutions has the aims to Identify the objective of the monitoring and evaluation system, what approaches, and tools exist.
+Objective Step 5 of the planning and implementation process for EbA solutions aims to identify the objective of the monitoring and evaluation system, and what approaches and tools exist.
 It further defines the elements of the monitoring and evaluation framework (results chain, indicators and data collection means).
+Learning objectives Practice developing a results framework (case work).
+Discuss specific needs and problems related to the EbA indicators.
+Acquire an overview of appropriate indicators.
+Practice developing indicators (case work).